-Eating a healthy, balanced diet full of essential vitamins and minerals is important for eye health.
-It may even reduce your risk of developing eye conditions like cataracts, glaucoma, and age-related macular degeneration (AMD).
-And research has found that some foods may be particularly beneficial for our eyes.
-With this in mind, we’ve pulled together 10 of the most important nutrients for eye health.
+Eating a healthy, balanced diet, full of essential vitamins and minerals, is important for eye health.
+It may even reduce the risk of developing eye conditions like cataracts, glaucoma, and age-related macular degeneration (AMD).

 1. Vitamin A

-According to the World Health Organization, vitamin A deficiency is one of the most common causes of blindness in the world.
+According to the World Health Organization, vitamin A deficiency is a significant contributor to blindness worldwide.

 The light-sensing cells (also known as photoreceptors) in our eyes need vitamin A to function properly.
-And, as a result – depending on the severity of deficiency – a lack of vitamin A can increase the risk of dry eyes, night blindness, and other conditions like cataracts, AMD, and vision loss.
+Therefore, a lack of vitamin A can increase the risk of dry eyes, night blindness, and conditions like cataracts, age-related macular degeneration (AMD), and vision loss.

-Vitamin A is found naturally in animal foods – with liver, egg yolks, and dairy products being some of the richest sources.
-However, you can also get vitamin A from provitamin A carotenoids, which are found in a variety of plant foods.
+Vitamin A is found naturally in animal foods, with liver, egg yolks, and dairy products being some of the richest sources.
+However, you can also get vitamin A from provitamin A carotenoids found in many plant foods.

 The body uses provitamin A carotenoids, such as beta-carotene, to produce vitamin A. Some of the best sources include kale, carrots, and spinach.
 You can find out more in our complete guide to vitamin A.